-In 2016, the Countdown to 2030 Initiative adapted its strategies and approaches to align with the Sustainable Development Goals (SDGs) and particularly the Global Strategy for Women’s Children’s and Adolescents’ Health 2016-2030.
+In Phase I (2016 – 2019), the Countdown to 2030 Initiative adapted its strategies and approaches to align with the Sustainable Development Goals (SDGs) and particularly the Global Strategy for Women’s Children’s and Adolescents’ Health 2016-2030.

-Countdown focuses on strengthening country evidence and analytical capacity through working with country analysts from public health institutions, research institutions and ministries of health.
-In 2020, Countdown expanded our work to collaborate with public health institutions in 15 countries through a partnership with the Global Financing Facility (GFF).
-Through Exemplars in Global Health, we also began research studies in 8 countries to understand why some countries outperformed others in maternal and newborn mortality declines during years 2000-2017.
+In Phase II (2020 – 2022), Countdown expanded our work to collaborate with public health institutions in 15 countries through a partnership with the Global Financing Facility (GFF).
+Through Exemplars in Global Health, we completed research studies in 8 countries to understand why some countries outperformed others in maternal and newborn mortality declines during years 2000-2017.

 Countdown to 2030 Structure

 African Population and Health Research Center (APHRC), Johns Hopkins University (JHU) and University of Manitoba, and the US Fund for UNICEF provide administrative and fiscal management to Countdown projects and investments.